Silver Apples of the Moon (Morton Subotnick album)

-Silver Apples of the Moon is the debut album by American composer Morton Subotnick, released by Nonesuch Records in July 1967.
+Silver Apples of the Moon is the debut album by the American composer Morton Subotnick, released by Nonesuch Records in July 1967.
 It contains the titular composition, which is divided into two parts corresponding to the two sides of the original LP record.
 A showcase for the Buchla 100 series modular synthesizer, an early analog synthesizer that the composer helped develop, it was the first piece of electronic music commissioned by a record company.

 Recorded over a 13-month deadline, Subotnick spent up to ten hours a day working on the composition, hoping to create sounds that other musicians would find hard to recreate.
 Subotnick took the name of the album from W. B. Yeats' poem "The Song of Wandering Aengus".
 The composition is experimental in style, with "Part I" featuring slow, calm passages and experimentation in tone and "Part II" featuring a steady pulse and sequenced rhythms, the latter an innovation for the time.
 Subotnick premiered the piece at the opening night of the Electric Circus nightclub in New York City.

 Upon release, Silver Apples of the Moon became a surprise success, selling well in the classical music category, and received critical acclaim.
 The record has since gone on to be considered a milestone in electronic music; it was the first album to feature a voltage-controlled synthesizer and the first piece of both classical and electronic music written specifically for the album format.
 The album's sequenced rhythms are credited with anticipating subsequent electronic dance music, and today the record is considered to be Subotnick's signature work.
 In a 1992 list, The Wire considered it among the 100 most important albums ever, and in 2009, the Library of Congress added it to the National Recording Registry.